olivia-evans-tulsa/csharp-dotnet-work/README.md

 A collection of my C# work--all using .NET forms.
 All courtesy of my C# class at TCC.
 Just click on a directory, then the .sln to get started.
-(HIGHLY recommend my C# final, probably my best work in the class.)
+(For more, especially more *impressive*, work, see my C# final project, published closer to the time of completion in 11/2024.
+It's in its own repository.)